mendoncaDS/binance_live_bot/README.md

 - Run the bot
 ~~~
-python scripts/liveBotClass.py
+run.bat
 ~~~

 ## How it works 🤓

-- "trainModelNB.ipynb" exemplifies the workflow used to develop a model. "trainModel.py" does the same thing but in script format instead of jupyter notebook.
+- **trainModelNB.ipynb** exemplifies the workflow used to develop a model. **trainModel.py** does the same thing but in script format instead of jupyter notebook.

 - You can mess around with the functions to make your own.

-- Once you are done, make sure the functions in the Jupyter Notebook are available in "botsFactoryLib.py".
+- Once you are done, make sure the functions in the Jupyter Notebook are available in **botsFactoryLib.py**.

 - The bot class will use these functions to run the model live, so they should match the custom model you have developed.

-- It is recommended that you reserve one repository for every new model.
+- Run **modelsBacktest.py** to perform grid search on exposure parameters for live trading.
+These parameters are set when instantiating a tradingBot class (defined in **liveBotClass.py**)

+- These scripts were developed for my medium articles so you probably'll want to tweak the code

+- Finally, **trainModelNB.ipynb** is a kind of playground to backtest your models

+- Have fun, cheers! 🥳